40 Fun Easter Basket Stuffers for Adults, Tweens, Toddlers, and Babies

 Candy recommendation: Coffee truffles and Easter-themed Tic Tacs for that mid-morning breath slump.

-The Best Easter Basket Ideas Don’t Have to Cost a Fortune
+Easter Baskets Don’t Have to Cost a Fortune

 The best part about Easter is spending time with family, but trading candy from your Easter baskets doesn’t dampen the day.